IBM/pycloudmessenger/mqtt/README.md

 `--state`:
 A JSON file identifying the last file processed and the last line processed in that file.
 The file will be automatically created if not found.

-`--flavour`:
-Defaults to 1.

 `--batch`:
 How many parsed lines extracted from a CSV file will be sent with every MQTT message.
 A bigger batch number means that fewer MQTT messages will be sent to the Service Platform per file.

 `--max`:
 The maximum number of lines that will be processed per file per invocation of `mqtt_client.py`.
 When the sample code is run, it will process any number of files, but it will stop at the first file that it encounters that has more than `max` lines of data.

+`--csv_config_path`:
+(Optional) Path to CSV configuration file.
+Defaults to `csv_config.json`

 `--v`:
-Optional.
-Changes the logging level to `verbose` and all actions will be logged.
+(Optional) Changes the logging level to `verbose` and all actions will be logged.
 This is for development and testing purposes.